Mats77/WhoU-Backend/README.md

 var app = express()
 ````
 and from thenon does nothing else than routing the request and response objects.
 In case something went wrong the server sends an error code to the client, in which the occured error is handled.
 A collection of all possible error codes can be found below in this document.
+If no data is requested a simple "1" is sent back to the client, so that it knows, that no problems occured on the server

 #The Modules
 **The Registration Module:**